MooersLab/thewriterslaw/README.md

 - Writing includes any activity that advances a writing project
 - Many writing activities cannot be captured by the word count.
 Hence, the need to track the time spent during these activities to document these efforts.
 - Time tracking is an important component of time management: **Writing involves a lot of time management!!**
 - Due the [ultradian cycles](https://www.youtube.com/watch?v=ezT8kGzYOng), 90 minutes of writing on one project is optimal.
-(Thank you to my brother, Randall Mooers, for alerting me to this.)
+(Thank you to my brother, Randall, for alerting me to this.)
 - Writing includes any activity that advances a writing project, not just generative writing.
   - Writing includes reading the papers that you cite.
 This reading activity can rejuvenate your momentum and inspire new ideas.
-It is best done in the evening so that your subconscious can go to work for you overnight.
+It is best done in the evening so that your subconscious can work overnight.
   - Writing includes mundane tasks like managing bibliographic libraries and making figures.
   - Writing includes data analysis.